Virtual

 Grade I stakes, graded stakes with purses of 250 or more, BC automatic qualifiers, and turf sprints (races on turf under 1 mile) do not have any of the above graded stakes restrictions.

-Stakes and graded stakes at MNR will have none of the above listed restrictions for ungraded and graded stakes races.
+Free stakes and graded stakes will have none of the above listed restrictions for ungraded and graded stakes races.

 When nominating your horse for a race you will have several options to set which are listed below.